Leader of the Liberal Party of Canada: Selection by caucus

-In March 1873, the reformers in parliament settled on Alexander Mackenzie, who served in the brief Blake minister in Ontario as provincial secretary and provincial treasurer, as the group's, making him the first formal leader of the party, and the first Liberal prime minister upon the fall of Macdonald later that year.
-The Liberal caucus also selected Blake as the next leader Blake in 1880, immediately after having push Mackenzie out of the way.
+With Blake unwilling to assume the role of permanent leader, reformers in parliament selected Alexander Mackenzie, a long-time ally of Brown who served as Treasurer in the brief Blake ministry in Ontario, as the group's first formal leader in March 1873.
+When the Macdonald government fell due to the Pacific Scandal in 1873, Mackenzie was called upon by Governor General Lord Dufferin to form a new ministry.
+He became Canada's first Liberal prime minister in November 1873, and let the Liberal Party to its first electoral victory in January 1874.
+The Liberal caucus also selected Blake as the next leader Blake in 1880, having pushed Mackenzie out of the way following party defeat in the 1878 election.

-In 1887 upon Blake's resignation due to ill health, the Liberal caucus selected Wilfrid Laurier, a protegee of both Mackenzie and Blake, as its third leader, mostly out of deference to Blake's wishes, to the surprise of many including Laurier himself.
+In 1887 upon Blake's resignation due to ill health, the Liberal caucus selected Wilfrid Laurier, a protégée of both Mackenzie and Blake, as its third leader, mostly out of deference to Blake's wishes, to the surprise of many including Laurier himself.
 Laurier accepted the leadership assuming it was a temporary assignment while Blake recover his health.
 It was not until June 1893, six years into his leadership, that Laurier would convene a national convention of the Liberal Party of the Dominion of Canada and have the 1,800 assembled delegates formally ratify his leadership.